yoeo/guesslang/docs/contents.rst

   machine learning framework.
 * Use `GuesslangTools <https://github.com/yoeo/guesslangtools>`_
   to build your own training dataset.
-* The source codes used as examples are from
-  `Rosetta Code <https://rosettacode.org/wiki/Sorting_algorithms/Quicksort>`_.
+* The example codes used in this documentation come from `Rosetta Code <https://rosettacode.org/wiki/Sorting_algorithms/Quicksort>`_.
 * Guesslang logo has been created with
   `Android Asset Studio <https://github.com/romannurik/AndroidAssetStudio>`_